 Similar to the provisions of FATCA and the various IGAs between the US government and partner governments around the world, the CRS imposes obligations on financial institutions, including some holdings companies, across the financial services market to review and collect information in an effort to identify an account holder’s country of residence and then, in turn, to provide certain specified account information to that home country’s tax administration.

 The CRS has been incorporated in the amended Directive on Administrative Cooperation (DAC 2) officially adopted by the European Council on 9 December 2014.
 On 24 December 2015, the Luxembourg CRS Law of 18 December 2015 was published, enacting the CRS into Luxembourg law with an entry into force as of 1 January 2016.
-Therefore, Luxembourg financial institutions had, as of this date, to on-board new clients/investors according to specific procedures and review high value individual clients/investors no later than 31 December 2016.
-The CRS due diligence of their other pre-existing clients/investors (including all entities) had to be finalised no later than 31 December 2017.
+Therefore, Luxembourg financial institutions had, as of this date, to on-board new clients/investors according to specific procedures.

 Based on the result of those on-boarding and due diligence procedures, the Luxembourg financial institutions have to file CRS reports to the Luxembourg tax authorities by 30 June each year (with respect to financial accounts maintained in the previous year).
 The Luxembourg tax authorities will then automatically exchange this information with the relevant other jurisdictions by 30 September.
-Although filing a nil report is optional until 2020, Luxembourg tax authorities recommend to do so.
 Under a law voted on 16 June 2020, nil reports are mandatory as of 2021 (i.e. reporting for the year 2020).
 The penalties for missing or incorrect reporting, as well as non-compliance, are similar to those mentioned for FATCA above.
 As for FATCA, reporting financial institutions need to have written policies and procedures, adequate systems, and appropriate controls in place.

 The CRS report will have to comply with the specific format defined by the Luxembourg tax authorities’ Circular ECHA 4.
 The jurisdictions for which data must be exchanged are listed in a Grand-Ducal Decree, which is updated generally once a year.